 First lady's spokeswoman will replace Sarah Sanders as White House press secretary

-Stephanie Grisham, who has served as first lady Melania Trump's press secretary for over two years, will replace Sarah Sanders as White House press secretary and communications director.
+Stephanie Grisham, who has served as first lady Melania Trump's press secretary for over two years, will replace Sarah Sanders as White House press secretary and communications director, morphing what was formerly two jobs into one.
 Grisham was considered the front-runner to fill the spot.

+It was the first lady — not President Trump — who announced the news.

 "I am pleased to announce @StephGrisham45 will be the next @PressSec & Comms Director!
 She has been with us since 2015 - @potus & I can think of no better person to serve the Administration & our country.
 Excited to have Stephanie working for both sides of the @WhiteHouse. #BeBest," Mrs. Trump tweeted on Tuesday afternoon.

-Grisham has become a close and trusted adviser to the first lady and the first family during her time at the White House.
+Grisham has become a close and trusted adviser to the first lady and the first family during her time at the White House, and before.
 The first lady and the Trump family appreciate her loyalty and discretion.
 Grisham has also impressed the president and first lady with the way she runs the first lady's communications operation -- it's viewed as a tight ship with few leaks.

 She is also one of the few remaining holdovers among the top White House officials from the 2016 campaign and has the approval of other members of the Trump family, as well.

 Sanders' final day is Friday.
 Grisham will be accompanying the president on his G20 trip to Japan this week.
+Grisham will also continue to help out the first lady's office during the transition — quite a lengthy list of responsibilities for just one person.

 Sanders would not comment on what plans Grisham may or may not have for press briefings.